 Benefits Provided.
 Benefits under the Plan are computed on the basis of age and/or years of service, average final compensation, and service credit.
 Credit for each year of service is expressed as a percentage of the average final compensation.
-For members initially enrolled before July 1, 2011, the average final compensation is the average of the five highest fiscal years' earnings; for members initially enrolled on or after July 1, 2011, the average final compensation is the average of the eight highest fiscal years' earnings.
+For members initially enrolled before July 1, 2011, the average final compensation is the average of the five highest fiscal years' earnings; for members initially enrolled on or after July 1, 2011, the average final compensation or after July 1, 2011, the average final compensation is the average of the eight highest fiscal years' earnings.
 The total percentage value of the benefit received is determined by calculating the total value of all service, which is based on the retirement class to which the member belonged when the service credit was earned.
 The following chart shows the percentage value for each year of service credit earned: